 Building Maintenance Unit

-The system is designed for scheduled façade maintenance e.g. window washing & external cleaning, and unscheduled maintenance e.g. replacement of glass/façade panels and other repairs.
+All BMU Systems are designed around scheduled façade maintenance e.g. window washing & external cleaning.
+With additional equipment offered to perform unscheduled maintenance e.g. replacement of glass/façade panels and other repairs.

-• Safest, most reliable and economical solutions for any kind of building design or shape of facades;
+• The safest, most reliable and economical solutions for any building design or façade shape;

-• Consulting, planning and design right through to commissioning and after sales service;
+• Consulting, planning and design right through to install and commissioning.

 • Facade access solutions in close cooperation with architects or building owners;

-• Years of international experience and a strong tradition of product development;
+• Years of international experience with a strong tradition of product development;

-• Speedy and reliable planning and design, using the latest techniques of computer aided modelling and calculation;
+• Fast, reliable, and practical planning and design using the latest computer-aided modelling software and calculation techniques;

-• The BMU is tailored and specifically designed for the building on which they are installed.
+• Every BMU is tailored and specifically designed for the building in which it is installed.

 BMU HOIST